 Well, I suggest that anytime you feel outraged, take some time to reflect before writing an email about it.
 Give it a few hours or even a day if the situation allows it.

 Wait until you break your current state.
 You can use various methods, such as:

 - Find some funny videos on the Internet (or watch stand-up comedy videos).

 - Eat something delicious

 - Talk to somebody to burn off the anger

-Once you come back and you are no longer as angry as you were before, then you can sit down and write your email.
+Once you come back and are no longer as angry as before, you can sit down and write your email.

 And when you do, make sure that you do not let the anger take you over again.
 If you are a person with logic, you will be able to address the issue decently, and you will be able to express your anger, but not the same way as you would if you were writing it while angry.

 If a problem appears at work or in your personal life that requires you to be angry, I am not saying to turn it around and make it sweet and shiny.
 If the situation needs you to be upset and express that, by all means, do it, but do not do it WHEN you are angry.